Appearance

 statement

-method, which has two arguments:
+It has two arguments:

 - input - Could be Object, Map, Array, Set or State.